Butterfinger Poke Cake

 Notes

-- If you forget to thaw your Cool Whip try floating it in a bowl of warm water.
+- Cool Whip: Thaw overnight in the fridge.
+If you forget to thaw it try floating it in a bowl of warm water.
 Do not microwave it, or it may separate.

 Easy and delish!